 Influenza A viruses normally seen in one species sometimes can cross over and cause illness in another species.
 Influenza viruses from different species can mix and create a new influenza A virus if viruses from two different species infect the same person or animal.
 For example, if a pig were infected with a human influenza virus and an avian influenza virus at the same time, the viruses could reassort (exchange genetic material) and produce a new virus.
 The resulting new virus might then be able to infect humans and spread from person to person, but it would have surface proteins not previously seen in influenza viruses that infect humans.
 Most people would have little or no immunity against this type of major change in the influenza A virus.
 If this new virus caused illness in people and was transmitted easily from person to person, an influenza pandemic could occur.
 It also is possible that the process of reassortment could occur in a human.
 For example, a person could be infected with an avian influenza strain and a human strain of influenza at the same time.
 These viruses could reassort to create a new virus that had a protein from the avian virus and other genes from the human virus.
 While it is unusual for people to get influenza infections directly from animals, sporadic human infections and outbreaks caused by certain avian influenza A viruses and pig influenza viruses have been reported.

-As of July 2013, 633 laboratory–confirmed avian influenza A (H5N1) infections in humans resulting in 377 deaths have been reported to the World Health Organization (WHO) from 15 countries in Asia and Africa.
+As of June 27, 2014, 667 laboratory–confirmed avian influenza A (H5N1) infections in humans resulting in 393 deaths have been reported to the World Health Organization (WHO) from 15 countries.
 A substantial proportion of the cases were in children and young adults.
 Most of these cases were associated with widespread outbreaks of avian influenza among domestic poultry.
 No human infections with avian influenza A (H5N1) have been identified in the United States.
-For updates on avian influenza, please see the CDC web site at http://www.cdc.gov/flu/avian/outbreaks/ and the WHO website at http://www.who.int/csr/disease/avian_influenza/en/.
+For updates on avian influenza, please see the CDC web site at http://www.cdc.gov/flu/avianflu/ and the WHO website at http://www.who.int/csr/disease/avian_influenza/en/.

 Avian influenza (not H5N1) outbreaks also occurred among poultry populations in southeast and northeast Texas in February and May 2004, respectively.
 No human cases of influenza occurred from these poultry outbreaks.
 For additional information regarding avian influenza please visit the Texas Animal Health Commission web site at http://www.tahc.state.tx.us/animal_health/poultry/poultry.html.

 In April 2013, China began reporting human cases of avian influenza A (H7N9).
-As of July 20, 2013, there have been 134 laboratory-confirmed cases of avian influenza A (H7N9) and 43 deaths reported in China.
+As of June 27, 2014, there have been 450 laboratory-confirmed cases of avian influenza A (H7N9) and 165 deaths reported to the World Health Organization.
+All cases except for one have occurred in China.
+The only case outside of China was in Malaysia and was reported on February 12, 2014.
+The case was detected in a traveler from an H7N9-affected area of China.
 Many of the infected persons reported contact with poultry prior to becoming ill, and so far no sustained human-to-human transmission has been detected.
 For more information, please visit the CDC H7N9 website at http://www.cdc.gov/flu/avianflu/h7n9-virus.htm or the WHO H7N9 website at http://www.who.int/influenza/human_animal_interface/influenza_h7n9/en/index.html.